- Writing tools

 Kawajiri brushes Kawajiri fude

-A fude is a brush and Kawajiri Fude are mainly used for calligraphy and produced in Kawajiri Town in the east of Kure City, Hiroshima Prefecture.
-The town lying at the foot of Mt.
-Noro and fronting onto the calm Seto Inland Sea is blessed with rich and verdant nature, and enjoying a temperate climate is in an ideal location for making brushes.
-From olden times, Kawajiri Fude have been known all over Japan as superior quality brushes, and recently, the production of paint and makeup brushes has been added to meet a broad range of new demands.
+Kawajiri Brushes, called Kawajiri Fude in Japanese are mainly used for calligraphy and they are produced in the town of Kawajiri in the east of the city of Kure, Hiroshima prefecture.
+This town, lying at the foot of Mt.
+Noro and fronting onto the calm Seto Inland Sea, is blessed with a rich and verdant nature, and the warm climate is an ideal location for making brushes.
+From olden times, Kawajiri Brushes have been known all over Japan as superior quality brushes, and recently the production of paint and makeup brushes have been added to meet a broad range of new demands.
 Kawajiri Brushes are characterized by their production methods using highly-skilled hair mixing techniques known as neri maze.
 The whole process is carried out by just one craftsman and every single brush is handmade.
 For this reason, these brushes are not suitable for mass production and may be considered to be inefficient with such intensive labor.
 However these methods ensure the very highest quality standards.
 Their smooth and soft tips meet the precise demands of calligraphers and Japanese style painters, and Kawajiri Brushes are much appreciated by many artisans, artists, and professionals as well.

 General Production Process